namelivia/infra/README.md

 ## Usage

-Run `./build` to build all containers, and `./run` to let Terraform create the infrastructure and Ansible provision it.
+Execute `./run` and select the desired actions.

 ## Topolgy